-01What You'll See
+What You'll See

 Who Signs the Back of a Check?

-There's a lot of confusion about where signatures go: Do you sign the back of a check when you write it or is that the recipient's job?
+There's a lot of confusion about where signatures go.
+Do you sign the back of a check when you write it or is that the recipient's job?

-When you write a check, the only place you need to sign is on the front, at the signature line.
-It is possible to include instructions on the back of a check when you write it (for example, you might write, “For deposit only,” if you want the check deposited to a bank account instead of cashed), but you can never be 100 percent certain that your instructions will be honored.
+When you write a check, the only place you need to sign is on the front—right on the signature line.
+However, it is possible to include instructions on the back of a check when you write it.
+For example, “Hold for deposit until December 30, 2020.”
+The caveat is that you can never be completely certain that your instructions will be honored.

 Is a Signature Required on the Back of a Check?

 Numbers on the Back of a Check

-You already know about the routing and account numbers on the front of a check, but what about those numbers printed on the back?
+You're probably familiar with the routing and account numbers on the front of a check, but what about those numbers printed on the back?

 Pre-printed numbers in the endorsement area are often reference numbers used to track checks.
 They are especially helpful for businesses that print checks on blank check stock.